 The performances in FLEX-Hyperborealis are based on the myth of Apollo.
 Apollo is the Greek God of Music, Poetry and Healing (Apollon Smiteus).
 The ancient myth narrates Apollo traveling to the happy people beyond the Northern Wind.
 It was a people who knew no sickness and death, and who, according to legends lived incredibly long.
 They poured from the source of Wisdom, giving inspiration to all who drank from it.
 Old sources says that the journey to the land beyond the northern wind was very difficult, and there are only few who manage to get there.
 Apollo traveled to the land Beyond the North Wind in search of his roots.
-There Apollo received the snake-entwined pole- a symbol later to be Associated with the art of medicine.
+There Apollo received the snake-entwined pole- a symbol later to be Associated with the healing effects of art and medicine.
 It is with the Hyperboreans that Apollo retrieves the deepest understanding of the mystery of life.

 Apollo’s journey to the land beyond the north wind is psychological, mythological, and historical.
 The Hyperborean scrolls narrate that life is beginningless and endless.
 They also narrate that Hyperborea is connected with an alien civilization and galaxies million of years old.
 Hyperborea is a judgement-free civilization, but you can only get there if you manage to go through the dark abyss, the struggle, or the dark night of the soul.
 In the land of Hyperborea religion and science were intertwined, and made up the original cosmic forces.

+The Performance is divided into 9 parts: From Delos to Billing.
+The Hero goes through stages and different worlds.
 In the performance FLEX Hyperborealis Apollo becomes: He who confront darkness, the hero and the pilgrim.
 Darkness is the ignorant nature of man.
 Apollo progress through spiritual states, he crosses the sea of passion in order to reach the sanctuary of peace.
 At the well of Mimir he acknowledges his true self.
 Today you can see the imprint: Gnothi Seauton, Know thyself engraved in the Apollo Oracle in Delphi.

 The original idea of the Hyperborealis-production was to create a dance performance with modern and classical dance that would be performed at the UICC- Cancer Conference in 2001.
 The work Apollo-Hyperborealis lasted for 3 years but was never truly manifested.